Bhumikachouhan/machine-learning-projects/README.md

 # Machine Learning Projects

-This repository contains beginner Machine Learning projects implemented using Python and Scikit-learn.
+This repository contains Machine Learning projects implemented using Python and Scikit-learn.

 ## Projects